Olson Nature Preserve: Additional Information

 During the 1800s, the site of the Olson Nature Preserve was considered prime summer hunting grounds for Nebraska Indians such as the Omaha and the Sioux tribes.
 Due to drought in 1855, as well as promises of a year's worth of food supply not met or kept by the United States government, summer buffalo hunts were often planned.
 In August 1855, an Omaha hunting party, including Chief Logan Fontenelle, made their way to the Boone County area in Nebraska in search of game.
 Camped on the banks of Beaver Creek, Fontenelle was caught away from camp and attacked in the hills of Olson Nature Preserve by a Sioux war party.
 According to author Mari Sandoz, Fontenelle, a well-known and respected trader of French and Omaha descent, was killed near Beaver Creek.

 Educators at Boone Central High School, located in Albion, developed an annual summer enrichment program at the Olson Nature Preserve that is now offered every May.
-Targeting Boone County's middle school students, Boone Central educators use the preserve to conduct theater workshops, to teach photography, and to lead student in such activities as throwing boomerangs and flying kites, making insect traps, using GPS, cooking outdoors, and studying nearby Orford Pioneer Cemetery graves.
+Targeting Boone County's middle school students, Boone Central educators use the preserve to conduct theater workshops, to teach photography, and to lead students in such activities as throwing boomerangs and flying kites, making insect traps, using GPS, cooking outdoors, and studying nearby Orford Pioneer Cemetery graves.